Near Death Experience

-The man is George Ritchie who unfortunately got pneumonia in an era when there was no good treatment for pneumonia.
-While some antibiotics were available, they were not commonly administered at this time.
+The man is George Ritchie, who unfortunately got pneumonia in an era when there was no good treatment for pneumonia.
+While some antibiotics were available, they were very rare, and none were administered.

-Ritchie had pneumonia in both lungs and he was not doing well.
+Ritchie had pneumonia in both lungs, and he was not doing well.
 He relates how his 106-degree fever produced drenching sweat and caused his young heart to pound like a jackhammer.
 He passed out while getting an X-ray and found himself looking down at his body.
-He tried to interact with several people but they all seemed to ignore his presence.
+He tried to interact with several people, but they ignored his presence.
 He wrote,

 Almost without knowing it I found myself outside, racing swiftly along, traveling faster, in fact, than I had ever moved in my life.
 It was not as cold as it had been earlier in the evening—felt neither cold nor hot, actually.
 Looking down I was astonished to see not the ground, but the tops of mesquite bushes beneath me.
 Already Camp Barkley seemed to be far behind me as I sped over the dark frozen desert.
 My mind kept telling me that what I was doing was impossible, and yet . . . it was happening.
 A town flashed by beneath me, caution lights blinking at the intersections.
 This was ridiculous!
 A human being could not fly without an airplane—anyhow I was traveling too low for a plane. . . .
 An extremely broad river was below me now.
 There was a long, high bridge, and on the far bank the largest city I had come to yet.
 I wished I could go down there and find someone who could give me directions. . . . . . .
 I caught a flickering blue glow.
 It came from a neon sign over the door of a red-roofed one-story building with a Pabst Blue Ribbon Beer sign propped in the front window.
 Café, the jittering letters over the door read, and from the window’s light streamed onto the pavement. . . .

-He found a man walking and tried to interact with him to try to figure out what was happening.
+He found a man walking and tried to interact with him to figure out what was happening.
 He noted,

 At least, I thought, I could find out from him what town this was and in what direction I was heading.
 Even as the idea occurred to me—as though thought and motion had become the same thing—I found myself down on the sidewalk. . . .
 “Can you tell me, please,” I said, “what city this is?”
 He kept right on walking.
 “Please sir!”
 I said, speaking louder.
 “I’m a stranger here and I’d appreciate it if—” We reached the café and he turned, reaching for the door handle.
 Was the fellow deaf?
 I put out my left hand to tap his shoulder.
 There was nothing there.